orbbec/OrbbecSDK_CSharp/README.md

 This is a wrapper for the Orbbec SDK for C#.
 It provides a simple and easy-to-use interface for accessing the Orbbec camera and performing various operations such as capturing depth images, color images, and performing point cloud generation.

-This branch is based on [Orbbec SDK v1](https://github.com/orbbec/OrbbecSDK) and The v2-main branch, C# Wrapper is based the open source version of [Orbbec SDK v2](https://github.com/orbbec/OrbbecSDK_v2).
+This branch is based on [Orbbec SDK v1](https://github.com/orbbec/OrbbecSDK) and The v2-main branch is based the open source version of [Orbbec SDK v2](https://github.com/orbbec/OrbbecSDK_v2).

 The C# wrapper for the open-source [Orbbec SDK v2](https://github.com/orbbec/OrbbecSDK_v2) is versioned as v2.x.x, while the C# wrapper for the [Orbbec SDK v1](https://github.com/orbbec/OrbbecSDK) is versioned as v1.x.x.